CleanMachine1/AdlistTXTS/README.md

 ### How does this stay updated?

 A simple bash script on a server which pushes every day after updating itself.
+Update: I have changed it so that it is 2 pushes a day (12 hours apart)

+Also I have gpg signed all of the new commits so that you know it is me pushing!